-There are three Yakushima Ferry services which all leave different ports in Kagoshima.
-The Tane Yaku (Rocket or Toppy) Jetfoil is the fastest at around 2 hours, but also the most expensive.
+There are three Yakushima ferry services that all leave different ports in Kagoshima.
+The Tane Yaku (Rocket or Toppy) Jetfoil is the fastest at around two hours, but also the most expensive.
+In this article, you’ll discover the best ways to get from Kagoshima to Yakushima by sea.

 Option 1 – Tane Yaku Jetfoil

-The fastest Yakushima ferry is the Tane Yaku Hydrofoil (also known as the Toppy or Rocket) which takes from just 2 hours.
+The fastest option is the Tane Yaku Hydrofoil (also known as the Toppy or Rocket) which takes just two hours.
 There are daily sailings from 07:45 to 15:00.
-See timetable below.
+See the timetable below.
 There are two services; one from Kagoshima to Anbo and the other from Kagoshima to Miyanoura.

 How to buy tickets